wizeline/wize-docs/interview-process/devops/development.md

 ### CIDR mask convert:
 ~~~
-#Create a function that converts CIDRs numbers to Subnet Mask IP format and viceversa.
+#Create a function that converts CIDRs numbers to Subnet Mask IP format and vice-versa.
 #
 #Subnet Mask is very similar to an IP address and it's defined by 4 octets with values of the MSB on.
 #A CIDR Subnet mask notation defines a subnet (Classless InterDomain Routing) based on the number of bits that are on.